OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Conclusion: Security is a Continuous Process

 The OWASP Top Ten 2025 reflects the constant evolution of threats and development practices.
-The two new categories (supply chain and exception handling) show that attackers are adapting their strategies.
+The two new categories (supply chain and exception handling) demonstrate that attackers continue to adapt their strategies — and so must defenders.

 The 5 Essential Truths:

-- Configuration matters: Poor configuration can negate all your other efforts
+- Configuration matters: Poor configuration can negate all your other security efforts

-- Secure design pays off: Integrate security from the start
+- Secure design pays off: Integrating security from the start is 10× cheaper than fixing it later

-- Training is crucial: A trained team is your best defense
+- Training is crucial: A security-aware team is your most effective and durable defense

 Investment in security pays off: